illusorier/123/Angular4.md

 每个angular app都至少有一个NgModule class，作为根module。

-While the root module may be the only module in a small application, most apps have many more *feature modules*.
+While the root module may be the only module in a small application, most apps have many more *feature modules*, each a cohesive block of code dedicated to an application domain.

-> Decorators are functions that modify JavaScript classes.

 An NgModule, whether a root or feature, is a class with `@NgModule` decorator.

-`NgModule` is a decorator function that takes a single metadata object
+`NgModule` is a decorator function that takes a single metadata object whose properties describe the module.

+Every Angular app has a *root module* class.

+By convention, the *root module* class is called `AppModule` and it exists in a file named `app.module.ts`.

+        import { Ngmodule } from '@angular/core';
+        import { BrowserModule } from '@angular/platform-browser'

+        @NgModule({

+The `@NgModule.bootstrap` property identifies this `AppComponent` as the *bootstrap component*

+You launch the application by bootstrapping the `AppModule` in the `main.ts` file.

+Angular offers a variety of bootstrapping options targeting multiple platform.

-## NgModules
+## Angular libraries

 Angular ships as a collection of JavaScript modules.